Home Buying Tips: Bank versus In-House Financing

 In-house financing however, have less rigid requirements and paperwork than banks.
 Most developers require nothing more than the down payment and a verifiable proof of income, as compared to financial institutions who require valid government IDs, marriage contract (if applicable), income tax return (ITR) for employees, certificate of employment, pay slips or proof of remittance for three months (for overseas Filipino workers), lot plan, and vicinity map.

 Note: In-house financing may be available only for pre-selling projects.
 Many developers do not offer financing for properties that are ready-for-occupancy.

 Example: Avida Land Home Financing

-Agnes often finds herself either lost inside her mind or lost in beautiful scenic places.
-She's currently doing the things she loves while maintaining a frugal lifestyle.
-This blog is all about her struggles to live a frugal life, her quest to see the world via budget traveling, and her love to share to people everything that she is passionate about.
+Empress often finds herself either lost inside her mind or lost in beautiful scenic places.
+She's currently doing the things she loves while maintaining a minimalist lifestyle.
+This blog is all about her journey in living a simple and contented life, her quest to see the world via budget traveling, and her love to share to people everything that she is passionate about.

 - January 15, 2013 Frugal Real Estate Tips:How to Save & Make Money by Buying a House to Renovate (2)

 - January 17, 2013 Frugal Real Estate Tip: Budget Your Way to Owning Your First House (1)